detekt/detekt/MIGRATION_GUIDE.md

 # Migration Guide

 ### RC4 -> RC5

 - Formatting rule set was removed.
 Use the `detektIdeaFormat` task, KtLint or wait for the official kotlin format tool which will be released soon (Hadi mentioned it in a reply to a tweet somewhere).
 - McCabe calculation was corrected and can now be slightly higher which can result in unexpected `ComplexMethod` findings.
+- Instead of using a pattern like `.*/test/.*` to filter test sources, you can now specify a `test-pattern` inside a configuration.
+This allows to turn off specific rules or rule sets for test sources.

 ### RC3 -> RC4